 There are quite a few exceptions and limitations to the benefits outlined above.
 It can be confusing, especially in the chaotic aftermath of a serious injury.
 The experienced workers' comp lawyers at Kelleher Law can handle your claim and make sure you are getting the benefits you are owed.

 Workers' compensation covers occupational diseases and job-related accidental injuries.
-Death related to these injuries and illnesses are also covered, although they may be affected by when the death occurs in relation to the date of injury.
+Death related to these injuries and illnesses is also covered, although they may be affected by when the death occurs in relation to the date of injury.